SustainableCommunityDevelopmentHub/hugo_site/content/board.md

 <BR><BR>
 <BR><BR>
 <BR><BR>
-# Advisors to the Board <a id="advisors"></a>
+# Advisors <a id="advisors"></a>

 <BR>
-## Katherine O'Flaherty
+## Claudia Mbinda Mwende

-> Kate leads <a href=https://solutionsvoyage.org>Solutions Voyage</a>, an educational organization dedicated to teaching practical sustainable community development skills.
-Kate is accomplished in art and web design, and was integral in helping to develop both UMC's recycling program at CU Boulder, and Ned Compost's compost processing community dynamic.
+> Claudia leads <a href=https://mamawatoto.now.sh>Mamawatoto Eco School</a>, an educational organization dedicated to teaching practical sustainable community development skills.
+Claudia has accomplished many recycling and poverty alleviation goals in her home country in of Kenya, both in the urban Dandora region of Nairobi, and Machakos.
+Her current work in Njiru establishes better visibility for sustainability projects in that region of Nairobi.
+Grassroots empowerment and education of the most vulnerable in society is the focus.